-2. Embedding emissions data in decision-making has a positive impact on progress towards net zero objectives.
-53% of organizations that have embedded emissions data in decision-making have experienced an acceleration in their net-zero journey; further, 53% have experienced an increase in transparency. tive ary Nec ши On average, organizations have seen a 4.6% reduction in emissions annually due to their emissions measurement and analytics efforts.
-3. Organizations recognize the value in emissions data, but are not wellpositioned to use it. • 85% of organizations recognize the business value that insights driven by emissions data provide - for instance, by enabling organizations to explore sustainable business models, mitigate business risk, and reduce operational inefficiencies. - However, most organizations are not wellpositioned to use emissions data as they are not measuring emissions adequately, lack confidence in the accuracy of the data they do collect, and have not equipped their business teams to use emissions data for decision-making. - While on average, 71% of organizations measure scope 1 emissions and 56% measure scope 2 emissions, scope 3 emissions are largely unmeasured.
+On average, organizations have seen a 4.6% reduction in emissions annually due to their emissions measurement and analytics efforts.

+3. Organizations recognize the value in emissions data, but are not wellpositioned to use it.

+• 85% of organizations recognize the business value that insights driven by emissions data can provide - for instance, by enabling organizations to explore sustainable business models, mitigate business risk, and reduce operational inefficiencies.

+- However, most organizations are not wellpositioned to use emissions data as they are not measuring emissions adequately, lack confidence in the accuracy of the data they do collect, and have not equipped their business teams to use emissions data for decision-making. - While on average, 71% of organizations measure scope 1 emissions and 56% measure scope 2 emissions, scope 3 emissions are largely unmeasured.
 This is a significant cause for concern, given that they account for an estimated 65%-95% of a company's carbon footprint.10 On average, only 22% of organizations measure scope 3 emissions.

 - ii.
 Most organizations do not have visibility of emissions hot spots within their supply chains: less than a quarter (23%) report moderate or high levels of awareness of which suppliers account for most of their scope 3 emissions.
 An understanding of hotspots is crucial to driving action on emissions reduction, therefore the lack of visibility reported by organizations can significantly impede the journey to net zero. - iii.
 In half of the organizations we surveyed, business teams are either not at all equipped or only slightly equipped to use emissions data to drive business decisions.

-13 4.
-Organizations need to develop the data management capabilities needed to accelerate their transition towards net zero.
+4. Organizations need to develop the data management capabilities needed to accelerate their transition towards net zero.

 This requires them to:

 - Establish strong leadership support, backed by a clear governance structure and data strategy.
 To achieve net zero goals, it is critical that net zero initiatives have top management support.
 In addition, organizations need to set up a governing body or steering committee to oversee progress - however, only 13% have done so at scale.
-Organizations also need to develop a data strategy and roadmap to support net zero goals. - Establish a robust data management foundation.
+Organizations also need to develop a data strategy and roadmap to support their net zero goals. - Establish a robust foundation for emissions data management.
 The lack of data completeness and reliability, high cost of data acquisition, and inability to measure emissions are among key challenges that are holding back progress on emissions management.
-To address such challenges. organizations will need to develop data platform capabilities to industrialize the indestion, storade, and processing of emissions data, build emissions data analytics and visualization capabilities to activate emissions data, invest in a carbon management solution to facilitate carbon accounting and reporting, and extend data governance capabilities to emissions data management.
+To address such challenges, organizations will need to develop data platform capabilities to industrialize the indestion. storade. and processing of emissions data, build emissions data analytics and visualization capabilities to activate emissions data, invest in a carbon management solution to facilitate carbon accounting and reporting, and extend data governance capabilities to emissions data management.
 However, few organizations have implemented such measures at scale.
 For instance, less than one in ten (7%) organizations have automated the collection of emissions data. only 11% have implemented an emissions data cockpit/control tower for emissions data visualization, and only 13% have adopted a carbon management solution at scale.